 Why not take advantage of the long weekend to explore some of the magnificent châteaux and natural spaces just outside of the big city?

 If you haven’t visited Thoiry, why not take the time to discover this unique castle with an animal reserve and zoological park in its backyard?
 In your own car, you can go on a safari and encounter elephants, giraffes, rhinos, lions and antelopes!
 Then, park your car and visit the walk-through zoo, the 16th century Thoiry Castle and its beautiful grounds.
-During Easter weekend, over 9,000 chocolate eggs are hidden in the castle’s gardens, and 20 “surprise” eggs offer the lucky treasure hunters a chance to win an annual pass to Thoiry.
+During Easter weekend, over 12,000 chocolate eggs are hidden in the castle’s gardens, plus “surprise” eggs offer the lucky treasure hunters a chance to win an annual pass to Thoiry.

 A popular destination for school groups and nature lovers, the Fermes de Gally (Gally Farms) are hosting its annual Fête des Oeufs (Festival of Eggs), at their Saint-Cyr-l’Ecole and Sartrouville locations.
 The day will be filled with interactive, educational workshops, artisanal demonstrations, egg decorating, and an Easter egg hunt for kids 3 to 12, to ensure fun for the whole family.
 Visitors will also encounter the farms’ resident animals: lambs, chickens, ducklings and kid goats.
-At Sartrouville, you can even take pony rides, between 1:30pm and 5pm.
+At Sartrouville, you can even take pony rides, between 2:30pm and 5pm.

 ALTERNATIVELY: If you prefer to kick back and enjoy a leisurely Easter Brunch, check out our guide to 15 Best Weekend Brunches in and Around Paris for ideas!